kbialek99/Animation-Gen/README.md

 <img src="./example/outputanim.gif" alt="Output Animation" width="400">

-**Observations:**

-- Limb placement accuracy contributes to decent animations.
-- Some features defined in the prompt might be ignored, but this is mitigated if the input image aligns with prompt features.
-- Manual adjustments may be required for each frame.

-Feel free to experiment and tailor the settings to achieve your desired animation outcomes!
+As you can see the limb placement is accurate which allows to create pretty decent animations.
+The main drawback is that some of the features defined in prompt will be ignored.
+But this is no problem if the input image contains the features described in the prompt.
+This however will require some manual work for each frame.